GuideNepalMutual FundInvestingNAVSEBONFactsheet

 Five reading mistakes to stop making

 3. Confusing "since inception return" with "what I will earn from here."
 A scheme up 80% since launch in 2018 is great for the people who bought at launch.
 You are not those people.
-What matters from your entry point forward is the manager's process, the AUM trajectory, the expense ratio, and the underlying holdings — not the eight years before you arrived.
+What matters from your entry point forward is the manager's process, the AUM trajectory, the expense ratio, and the underlying holdings, not the eight years before you arrived.

 4. Comparing closed-end and open-end schemes head to head.
 They are different products.
-Open-end gives you continuous redemption at NAV; closed-end gives you market-price liquidity that can dislocate from NAV.
-For a 5-year SIP-style commitment, an open-end fund is structurally cleaner; for an opportunistic discount-to-NAV trade, closed-end is the only option.
+Open-end gives you continuous redemption at NAV.
+Closed-end gives you market-price liquidity that can dislocate from NAV.
+For a 5-year SIP-style commitment, an open-end fund is structurally cleaner.
+For an opportunistic discount-to-NAV trade, closed-end is the only option.

 A reading routine that actually works